Many C programmers seems to assume that specifying

 However, the C standard clearly states that sizeof(x)

-is the quantity of char
+is the quantity of chars required

-to represent its parameter x
+to represent its parameter x in memory,

 not the eighth of the quantity of bits.